polaronjs/api/README.md

 A performant, developer-focused, extensible CMS built with :heart: for Node.js

-_DEVELOPMENT NOTICE: this project is currenetly in development and is not ready for use.
+_DEVELOPMENT NOTICE: this project is currently in development and is not ready for use.
 Documentation will follow when completed._